 Lloyd’s expectation is that, as the same accounting policy applies, a consistent treatment of cashflows should be applied for the host and SPA, i.e. if the host is accounting for a payment to the SPA, the SPA should be accounting for its receipt.

-For the avoidance of doubt, the treatment prescribed in the TPD return must be followed for the purpose of that return and any reconciliation issues that arise commented on in the TPD 990.

 Actuarial opinion

 There is currently no requirement for an actuarial opinion to be provided on the Solvency II technical provisions.
 However, key GAAP adjustments arising from actuarial analysis that increase members' balances in the ASR must be consistent with the opinion of the SAO actuary, if they are to be recognised in the Lloyd's capital setting process.